HL7NZ/cca/input/pagecontent/index.md

 The sub-action contains a reference to an [ActivityDefinition](http://hl7.org/fhir/ActivityDefinition) resource which has the details of the medication (drug name, dose etc ).

 There are however, regimens that provide a 'Treatment overview'.
 These are plan definitions that contain full regimens as children.
+These children or component regimens are contained resources.
+The treatment overview regimens do not contain activity definitions (cycles) only component regimens.

 <!--
 * The top level represents regimen options.
 This allows there to be different 'versions' of the regimen to be selected - potentially based on trigger criteria within the action.
 In this IG, only a single version is supported, but the pattern is maintained to suport future enhancement.